10 FAQ’s about dog feeding guidelines

 How much should I feed my dog?

-current weight and projected target weight if necessary
+- Actual calorie content of the food, current weight and projected target weight if necessary

 - Other environmental variables (temperature)

 - Any additional calories from treats or table foods

 - Does the amount to be fed in the feeding guidelines pertain to each meal or the daily amount?